 But there’s more to love about this foundation.
 First, it has SPF 19 to prevent sun damage.
 Then, it contains wheat germ, grapefruit extract, and Vitamins A and C to nourish your skin.
 And finally, the oil-free formula doesn’t clog pores or cause breakouts.

 COVERGIRL’s Clean Sensitive Skin Foundation is available in Clean Matte too.
 Either way, both formulas avoid oils and fragrances to protect your skin from irritation.
 And this lightweight foundation gives just enough coverage to enhance your beauty and still look natural.

 4. The Body Shop Fresh Foundation

 If you prefer makeup that feels and looks like it’s barely there, try the Fresh Foundation from the Body Shop.
 It provides light to medium coverage plus SPF 15 protection from the sun.
-And it leaves your skin looking semi-matte, not unnaturally dry.
+And it leaves your skin looking semi-matte, not unnaturally irritated.